msherry/zipgun/README.md

 Usage
 -----

-* Download all desired data files from the [GeoNames project](http://download.geonames.org/export/zip/) (future versions will have scripts for this)
+* Download and extract all desired postal data files from the [GeoNames project](http://download.geonames.org/export/zip/) (future versions will have scripts for this)
 * (Optional but recommended) Convert these .txt files to a sqlite3-backed db with `scripts/generate_db.py <data_dir>`
 * Instantiate a Zipgun instance using the data directory: `zg = Zipgun('data_dir')`
 * Query Zipgun instance with a postal code string:
     ```python
     In [1]: zg.lookup('90210')
     Out[1]: